-As noted above, the specific formats of data submission and loading will depend upon the Bidder chosen as the Plan Processor.
-Regardless of the ultimate Plan Processor, however, data submitted to the CAT will be loaded into the Central Repository in accordance with procedures that are subject to approval by the Operating Committee.
-The Central Repository will retain data, including the Raw Data, linked data, and corrected data, for at least six years.
+50 The industry supports receiving information on reporting errors as soon as possible to enable CAT Reporters to submitted to the CAT will be loaded into the Central Repository in accordance with procedures that are subject to approval by the Operating Committee.52 The Central Repository will retain data, including the Raw Data, linked data, and corrected data, for at least six years.
 Data submitted to the Central Repository, including rejections and corrections, must be stored in repositories designed to hold information based on the classification of the Data Submitter (e.g., whether the Data Submitter is a Participant, a broker-dealer, or a third party Data Submitter).
 After ingestion by the Central Repository, the Raw Data must be transformed into a format appropriate for data querying and regulatory output.

-SEC Rule 613 reflects the fact that the Participants can choose from alternative methods to link order information to create an order lifecycle from origination or receipt to cancellation or execution.
-After review of the Bids and discussions with Industry Members, the CAT NMS Plan reflects the fact that the Participants have determined that the "daisy chain" approach to CAT-Order-ID that requires linking of order events rather than the repeated transmission of an order ID throughout an order's lifecycle is appropriate.
-This approach is widely supported by the industry, and using the daisy chain approach should minimize impact on existing OATS reporters, since OATS already uses this type of linking.
-The RFP asked Bidders to propose any additional alternatives to order lifecycle creation; however, all of the Bidders indicated that they would use the daisy chain approach to link order events.
+SEC Rule 613 reflects the fact that the Participants can choose from alternative methods to link order information to create an order lifecycle from origination or receipt to cancellation or execution.53 After review of the Bids and discussions with Industry Members, the CAT NMS Plan reflects the fact that the Participants have determined that the "daisy chain" approach to CAT-Order-ID that requires linking of order events rather than the repeated transmission of an order ID throughout an order's lifecycle is appropriate.
+This approach is widely supported by the industry, and using the daisy chain approach should minimize impact on existing OATS reporters, since OATS already uses this type of linking.54 The RFP asked Bidders to propose any additional alternatives to order lifecycle creation; however, all of the Bidders indicated that they would use the daisy chain approach to link order events.55

 In the daisy chain approach, a series of unique order identifiers assigned by CAT Reporters to individual order events are linked together by the CAT and assigned a single CAT-generated CAT-Order-ID that is associated with each individual order event and used to create the complete lifecycle of an order.
-Under this approach, each CAT Reporter generates its own unique order ID but can pass a different identifier as the order is routed to another CAT Reporter, and the CAT will link related order events from all CAT Reporters involved in the life of the order.
+Under this approach, each CAT Reporter generates its own unique order ID but can pass a different identifier as the order is routed to another CAT Reporter, and the CAT will link related order events from all CAT Reporters involved in the life of the order.56